lifelib-dev/lifelib/makedocs/source/releases/relnotes_v0.3.0.rst

 lifelib v0.3.0 (9 October 2021)
 =================================

-This release introduces a new library and updates to :mod:`basiclife`
+This release introduces a new library and some updates.

 New Library
 ===============